SamuelBenkeCalabresi/arachnid_robotics/README.md

 e.g. l -> means next f I update +0x, -1y
 ll -> means next f I update like backwards -1x, +0y backwards b -> turn opposite direction

+## Quick Overview MK3

+Forward instructions can now have a number in front of them.
+3F, 5F etc

+The tank contains 30 units of fuel.
+Conveniently boosting into space over canyons forward 1 position and burns 1 unit of fuel.

+You can boost up to 5 units in one go before the thing overheats.

+Negative space is fine on Mars BTW.
+No building edges to fall off.

+### First brainstorming MK3

+Fs in MK3 can have a precedent number that makes the F times of the number this can be done with a map inside the cleanMessage but a getBoost method to handle the numbers was created instead.

+Assumption on the message string in input with no series of numbers / numbers allowed Allowed messages e.g. FFFFFF3FLFFFFFFR5FL and FFFFFFFF5FRFFFFFF3FRFFFFFFLFFFFF5FFF5FFFFFFFLFFFFF The cleanMessage method can have more functonality to filter not allowed message elements.